Closed-eye hallucination

 Closed-eye hallucinations and closed-eye visualizations (CEV) are hallucinations that occur when one's eyes are closed or when one is in a darkened room.
-They should not be confused with phosphenes, perceived light and shapes when pressure is applied to the eye's retina, or some other non-visual external cause stimulates the eye.
+They are not the same as phosphenes; perceived light and shapes when pressure is applied to the eye's retina, or some other non-visual external cause stimulates the eye.
 Some people report CEV under the influence of psychedelics; these are reportedly of a different nature than the "open-eye" hallucinations of the same compounds.
 Similar hallucinations that occur due to loss of vision are called "visual release hallucinations".

 Levels of CEV perception

 There are five known levels of CEV perception which can be achieved either through chemical stimuli or through meditative relaxation techniques.
-Level 1 and 2 are very common and often happen every day.
+Levels 1 and 2 are very common and often happen every day.
 It is still normal to experience level 3, and even level 4; however, only a small percentage of the population does this without psychedelic drugs, meditation or extensive visualization training.